UberGuidoZ/Discord-Stuff/DEFCON34-BLK-NFC.md

 ![UberGuidoZ](https://cdn.discordapp.com/emojis/1000632669622767686.gif) <br>
 Just here for the NFC Pass?
 Sure! `UberGuidoZ DEFCON34 BLACK` (Use free NFC Tools mobile app to remove)<br>

-If you recevied a Black NFC card... know you're special.
-An elite group specifically picked for such an honor!
-It was my pleasure to see you.
+If you received a Black NFC card... know you're special.
+An elite group specifically picked for such a rare honor!
+Only 20 of these were made, though I'll hand out hundreds of other NFC coins, cards, and general swag.
+It was sincerely MY pleasure to see you.
+Go ahead, post a picture, a tweet, whatever and bask in your glory for a little bit.
+You earned it.

 But enough with the chitchat, you're here for NFC info.
 First off, the NTAG215 BLACK CARD you have is reuseable.
 There is a password to prevent just wiping it without reading it, but I intentionally did not lock it so you can do what you would like.
 You'll need to use a compatible [NFC writer](https://www.amazon.com/nfc-writer/s?k=nfc+writer) or software to remove the password and write your own goodies.
 I ***adore*** NFC Tools on [iOS](https://apps.apple.com/us/app/nfc-tools/id1252962749) or [Android](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) which is what I used to password the BLACK CARD you have.